binduthotal/movieflix-gpt/README.md

 - Main Container with movie trailer and populate Nowplaying Upcoming etc is completed
 - Created Gpt Search Page and routed from browser.ToDO: develop gpt search in search page
 - Language change option is create on gpt search page for search bar
-- search bar with input and search button is created
+- search bar with input and search button is created.
+- Gemini API key is created
+- Gemini Ai is integrated into app and fetched movie suggestions

 # Features to be developed
 - SignUp page